rajaskakodkar/tanzu-test-infra/docs/prow/tbd_manage-component-jobs-with-templates.md

    If you have access to a Prow cluster, you can test a Prow job on it.
 For details, see [Kubernetes: How to test a ProwJob](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).

-   When writing tests for a new component, use the `tester.GetKymaReleasesSince({next release})` function to create tests for release jobs.
+   When writing tests for a new component, use the `tester.Getvmware-tanzuReleasesSince({next release})` function to create tests for release jobs.

 3. Generate jobs.